oerpub/bookish/README.md

 ## Building Yourself

-1. Create a local branch named `gh-pages`
-2. Run `npm install .` to download the dependencies
+1. Download
+2. Configure your server to point /workspace, /login, and /logout at index.html
-3. Build a minified Javascript file by running `r.js` (see https://github.com/jrburke/r.js)
+3. (optional) Build a minified Javascript file by running `r.js` (see https://github.com/jrburke/r.js)
-4. Add the minified Javscript file, commit, and push the changes back to github

 ## Building Documentation